Same-sex marriage in the United Kingdom: Civil partnerships

-The Civil Partnership Act 2004 came into effect in December 2005.
-It created civil partnerships, which gave same-sex couples who entered into them most of the rights and responsibilities of marriage.
-These partnerships were called 'gay marriages' by some of the British media; however, the government made clear that they were not marriages.
+Civil partnerships, created by the Civil Partnership Act 2004, grant same-sex couples most of the rights and responsibilities of marriage.
+The law came into effect in December 2005.
+These partnerships were called "gay marriages" by some of the British media; however, the government made clear that they were not marriages.
 Before this, an informal London Partnership Register had been set up in 2001 by the Mayor of London, Ken Livingstone, but without any legal recognition.

 Since Section 9 of the Marriage (Same Sex Couples) Act 2013 took effect, any couple registered in a civil partnership is granted the ability to convert that partnership into a marriage.

 Wilkinson v Kitzinger and Others

 On 26 August 2003, Celia Kitzinger and Sue Wilkinson, both British university professors, legally married in British Columbia, Canada.
 However, on their return their marriage was not recognised under British law.
 Under the subsequent Civil Partnership Act, it was converted into a civil partnership.
 The couple sued for recognition of their marriage, arguing that it was legal in the country in which it was executed and met the requirements for recognition of overseas marriages and should thus be treated in the same way as one between opposite-sex couples.
 They rejected the conversion of their marriage into a civil partnership believing it to be both practically and symbolically a lesser substitute.
 They were represented by civil rights group Liberty.
 The group's legal director James Welch said it was a matter of fairness and equality for the couple's marriage to be recognised and that they "shouldn't have to settle for the second-best option of a civil partnership".

 The High Court announced its judgement on 31 July 2006, ruling that their union would not be granted marriage status and would continue to be recognised in England and Wales as a civil partnership.
 The president of the Family Division, Sir Mark Potter, gave as his reason that "abiding single sex relationships are in no way inferior, nor does English Law suggest that they are by according them recognition under the name of civil partnership", and that marriage was an "age-old institution" which, he suggested, was by "longstanding definition and acceptance" a relationship between a man and a woman.
 He agreed with the couple's claim that they were being discriminated against by the Civil Partnership Act 2004, but considered that "To the extent that by reason of that distinction it discriminates against same-sex partners, such discrimination has a legitimate aim, is reasonable and proportionate, and falls within the margin of appreciation accorded to Convention States."
 Attorney General Peter Goldsmith, as second respondent, sought £25,000 in legal costs from the couple, which the High Court ordered them to pay.